syanco/ind2pop/project_notes.md

 *April 13 2022 notes*
 Swicthed annotation to pull max temp from CMIP5 dataset on GEE.
 This allows forwards-backward consistency in modeling.
 See TODO for remaining stpes to implementation.

+*January 10 2023*
+Yaaa it's been a minute.
+Couple items to take care of...
+-   Mod fig to show climate vuln on map
+-   Repeat analysis for second speceis to be included as supplement